How to Clean a Fish Tank -An Infographic Demonstration

-Fish lovers out there, we have something for you.
+Fish lovers out there, I have something for you.
 For those who love to keep fish, setting up and decorating the aquarium is a fun-filled work.
-Once you have set it up, all you need to do is just follow a few tips to keep the aquarium clean and healthy.
+Once you have set it up, all you need to do is follow a few tips to keep the aquarium clean and healthy.

 A fresh aquarium improves your fish’s health and adds to the beauty of your house or office.
 So cleaning the aquarium is the most crucial maintenance task for your fishkeeping hobby.
-In this article, we’ll talk about ‘how to clean a fish tank’ with some simple steps that are equally applicable both for freshwater and saltwater tanks.
+This article will talk about ‘how to clean a fish tank’ with some simple steps applicable to both freshwater and saltwater tanks.

 Many new people have many queries about fish keeping.
 Being unaware of the ways of cleaning the fish tank and fish keeping, they generally commit mistakes.
 As a newbie, you may be wondering,

 - How can I keep my fish tank clean?

 - Do I need to clean the tank once in a year or so?

 - What type of water is fit for fishes?

 Dear readers, here I am to answer all your questions regarding cleaning a fish tank and maintaining cleanliness.
 The article provides you the whole procedure to keep your fish tank clean.
 A properly maintained aquarium will soothe your eyes and make you proud of having such a beautiful aquatic species.

 Materials required for cleaning

 - Gravel vacuum absorber